GoogleCloudPlatform/community/tutorials/deploy-grails-to-google-cloud/index.md

     }

-We need to add one GSP file to render the upload form:
+Add one GSP file to render the upload form:

 _grails-app/views/book/editFeaturedImage.gsp_